-(THURS, JUNE 1ST) THE WORKPLACE – How do we find meaning/joy in our vocations?
+(THURS, JUNE 1ST) CITIZEN: “FAITH & THE WORKPLACE” – How do we find meaning/joy in our vocations?
 What happens when the workplace produces ethical conflicts for you?
 What does it look like to live faithfully in whatever work we find ourselves in?
-Come hear various prospects from those who work in politics, art, business, the military and other fields as they share personal experiences living out their faith in the workplace.
+Come hear from various prospects from those who work in politics, art, business, the military and other fields as they share personal experiences living out their faith in the workplace.
 SPEAKERS: Various speakers from various professions TIME: 7-8:45 PM WHERE: Solid Coffee Roasters/Cerritos (map).
 All CITIZEN events are free and open to the public.

-(THURS, JULY 27TH) HOMELESSNESS – The current homeless situation in L.A. is at it’s bleakest in perhaps the past half-century.
+(MON, JULY 31ST) CITIZEN: “HOMELESSNESS” – The current homeless situation in L.A. is at it’s bleakest in perhaps the past half-century.
 Come hear a panel of chaplains and program graduates from the Union Rescue Mission off Skid Row on how their 125 yrs. old mission addresses issues of grace, healing, reconciliation, love, hope and the gospel to the most hurting among us.
 SPEAKERS: Chaplains from the Union Rescue Mission (Skid Row) + program graduates TIME: 7-8:45 PM WHERE: Made by Millworks in Long Beach (map).
 All CITIZEN events are free and open to the public.